 Peter Nimble and His Fantastic Eyes

 The tale of a ten-year-old blind orphan who has been schooled in a life of thievery.
 One fateful afternoon, he steals a box from a mysterious traveling haberdasher—a box that contains three pairs of magical eyes.
-When he tries the first pair, he is instantly transported to a hidden island where he is presented with a special quest: to travel to the dangerous Vanished Kingdom and rescue a people in need.
+When he tries the first pair, he is instantly transported to a hidden island where he is presented with a special quest: to travel to the dangerous Vanished Kingdom and rescue people in need.
 Along with his loyal sidekick—a knight who has been turned into an unfortunate combination of horse and cat—and the magic eyes, he embarks on an unforgettable, swashbuckling adventure to discover his true destiny.
-Read the Peter Nimble Series.

 The Mysterious Benedict Society

 Dozens of children respond to this peculiar ad in the newspaper and are then put through a series of mind-bending tests, which readers take along with them.
 Only four children–two boys and two girls–succeed.
-Their challenge: to go on a secret mission that only the most intelligent and inventive children could complete.
+Their challenge: was to go on a secret mission that only the most intelligent and inventive children could complete.
 To accomplish it they will have to go undercover at the Learning Institute for the Very Enlightened, where the only rule is that there are no rules.
 But what they’ll find in the hidden underground tunnels of the school is more than your average school supplies.
 So, if you’re gifted, creative, or happen to know Morse Code, they could probably use your help.
-Read the Mysterious Benedict Society Series.

 When robot Roz opens her eyes for the first time, she discovers that she is all alone on a remote, wild island.
 She has no idea how she got there or what her purpose is–but she knows she needs to survive.
 After battling a violent storm and escaping a vicious bear attack, she realizes that her only hope for survival is to adapt to her surroundings and learn from the island’s unwelcoming animal inhabitants.
-Read the Wild Robot Series.

 The Rylance family is stuck.
 Dad’s got writer’s block.
 Ethan promised to illustrate a group project at school–even though he can’t draw.
 Sarah’s still pining for a puppy.
 And they all miss Mom.